 B) Statutory Board

-The variable compensation comprises a short-term bonus, according to the complexity of each position, both linked to performance goals and indicators, which enables the sharing of risks and results, aligning the company’s strategy interests with those of the executives.
+The variable compensation comprises a short and long-term bonuses, according to the complexity of each position, both linked to performance goals and indicators, which enables the sharing of risks and results, aligning the company’s strategy interests with those of the executives.

 On July 4, 2019, an extraordinary shareholder’s meeting was held to resolve about the approval of the Stock Purchase Plan whose participants include the statutory executive officers and executives of the company and its subsidiaries.

 C) Fiscal Board

 The members of the Fiscal Council are entitled only to fixed compensation, with the purpose of recognizing the value of officer’s time and, based on market parameters and on their contribution to the performance and growth of the company’s business.
 In addition, they are entitled to the legal reimbursement of travel expenses necessary for the performance of the function.
 Payroll charges are levied on the fixed compensation.

 Pursuant to the company’s compensation policy, members of the Fiscal Council are not eligible for variable compensation and do not receive any type of benefit (health care, life insurance, postemployment benefits, etc).

 Employee compensation is made up of their monthly salary, benefits, and variable compensation based on key performance indicators.
 The package of social benefits includes a private pension plan, meal vouchers, health insurance, life insurance, daycare assistance, social and psychological assistance, and a scholarship to Primeiro de Maio School, among others.